 What states have the highest sales tax on new cars?

 When it comes to states with the highest sales tax on cars, a few stand out significantly.
 Oklahoma leads with a tax rate of 11.5%, closely followed by Louisiana at 11.45%, and Arkansas at 11.25%.
 These states, along with a few others, have tax rates that tend to exceed 10% of the vehicle's purchase price, a factor that considerably inflates the final cost.
 In other words, the state tax on cars in these states can add a considerable amount to the overall price of a new car.

 Does the sales tax amount differ from state to state?

-The minimum sales tax varies from state to state.
-Some have no sales tax while some states have high sales tax rates above 10%.
-The amount you pay in sales tax will depend on where the car is registered, not where it was purchased.
+Absolutely, the amount of sales tax indeed varies significantly from state to state.
+Some states have chosen not to impose any sales tax, while others levy a high sales tax rate, often exceeding 10%.
+The amount you'll end up paying as sales tax is largely contingent upon where the car is registered, rather than where it was purchased.